Get the newsletter.

 candied crystallized pansies with paintbrush

 Now that you have your food-safe, edible flowers, let’s talk about how to candy your flowers with a crystallized sugar wash.
-You will need 1) a beaten egg white, 2) sugar, 3) a small, clean watercolor brush (I prefer a 5/8″ flat brush), and 4) a standard cooling rack.
+You will need 1) a beaten egg white, 2) sugar, 3) a small, clean watercolor brush (I prefer a 5/8″ flat brush), and 4) a standard wire cooling rack.

 Now that you have your equipment: